Map integer symbols from one coding scheme to another

 the output equals the input.

-Symbol set size of M restricts this block's inputs and outputs to integers in the range 0 to M-1.
+Symbol set size, specified as a positive integer.
+This parameter restricts the inputs and outputs to integers in the range of 0 to M-1.